rjspencer/docs/theming.md

 ChildAccountDescription
 :    the description of the child account

+ChildAccountRelationship
+:   the type of child account this is

 ## Users
 ### page:UserView
 `/fansite/users/[%id]` - This page should show an individual fan of your account